Lead your organization in the right financial direction

-In order to continue moving forward, an organization must constantly evaluate its financial past and assess its future projections.
-Doing so in an uncertain business environment requires care and attention from any manager.
+In order to continue moving forward, an organization must constantly evaluate its financial past and assess future projections.
+Doing so in an uncertain business environment requires business acumen and skills.
 To make better and more effective financial and managerial decisions, one must be familiar with financial statement analysis and the process of capital budgeting.

 - Professionals seeking an introduction to financial concepts and analyses

 - Managers looking to make effective financial decisions in uncertain business environments

 - General business, operations, and human resources leaders in charge of resource allocation

 - Understand the basics of financial statement analysis

 - Master capital budgeting techniques of projecting future revenues, costs, and cash flows

 - Discover processes of assessing your organization’s current financial situation